Kim Biggs

 My background is in museums, tourism and community cultural development within a regional setting.
 This means I rely on and enjoy a partnership approach to projects with an emphasis on cross-community consultation.

-My particular expertise lies in strategic planning, policy development and project management with an interest in working with community museums to address issues of sustainability.
-I also offer assistance with curatorial projects, exhibition development, volunteer management and training and event management.
+My particular expertise lies in strategic planning, policy development, and project management, with an interest in working with community museums to address sustainability issues.
+I also offer assistance with curatorial projects, exhibition development, volunteer management, training, and event management.

 Personal statement

 Access to the Museum Advisors program for me brings great personal rewards.
-The opportunity to come together with a network of like-minded professionals to share information, develop a strategic approach to lobbying and advocacy and simply to problem-solve is a great opportunity!
-I think the outcomes for museums who are involved with the program are somewhat similar―access to information and to a network of expertise.
-Put quite simply, this is someone with fresh eyes and expertise that can make suggestions and support the great work of local volunteers and councils in an ongoing capacity.
+The opportunity to come together with a network of like-minded professionals to share information, develop a strategic approach to lobbying and advocacy, and problem-solve is great!
+I think the outcomes for museums involved in the program are somewhat similar — access to information and a network of expertise.
+Put simply, this is someone with fresh eyes and expertise who can offer suggestions and support the great work of local volunteers and councils on an ongoing basis.